Nottingham-CTU/Extra-Calculation-Functions/README.md

   project settings
   * The behaviour of this function will depend on the defined custom data lookups in the module settings.
+* **ifenum( comparator, default, value1, result1, value2, result2, ... )**<br>
+  if-enumerated: returns the result corresponding to the first value which is equal to the comparator, or the default value if none of the values are equal
 * **ifnull( arg1, arg2, ... )**<br>
   returns the first argument supplied which is not null
   * e.g. `ifnull( [field1], [field2] )` will return the value of `field1` unless it is empty, in